cdsittampalam/documentation/docs/Getting Started.md

     -  **Mobile number**

     :::info
-    You can enter a private or work email address with a unique name.
+    You can enter a private or work email address.

-    If you are joining as a new user, you will use a new email address.

 If you have been invited, you can use the email address where you received the invitation.
     :::

 2. Create a unique username in **Qredo Network Alias**.
 This name is used within the apps whenever the system refers to information on your account.
 Note that the Qredo network alias must not contain special characters.